-It turns out that residential recycling not only takes different forms, but can include a wide variety of common household items.
-In fact, with some creativity and a little effort, almost anything you might otherwise toss out can be recycled, reused or repurposed.
+Household recycling can not only take different forms, but it can include a wide variety of common household trash items.
+In fact, with some creativity, planning, and a little effort almost anything you to simply toss out can actually be recycled, reused or repurposed.